 I don’t know in other countries, but in Italy when you say “pasta with canned tuna” many people think immediately to one of the typical and easiest recipes that students living away from home often do, or single men living alone, or people with few cooking skills, it’s kind of a stereotype 🙂

-But in the reality it’s a very common dish, comfortable, and especially if made with some care and good ingredients it can reveal very interesting and very enjoyable, especially during these hot summer days 🙂
+But in the reality it’s a very common dish, comfortable, and especially if made with some care and good ingredients it can reveal to be very interesting and very enjoyable, especially during the hot days 🙂

-This is one of my favorite recipes with canned tuna: a good extra virgin olive oil gives a much better taste and the small spoon of Colatura di Alici (which I already shown how to use it) it’s enough to add a little bit of sea to the dish 🙂 and the lemon zest is the final touch to add a nice freshness to the dish.
-This is all what we need (plus a good oil):
+This is one of my favorite recipes with canned tuna: a good extra virgin olive oil gives a much better taste and the small spoon of Colatura di Alici (which I already shown how to use it) it’s enough to add a little bit of sea to the dish 🙂 and the lemon (or citron) zest is the final touch to add a nice freshness to the dish.
+This is all what we need.

 Let’s see how to make it!